Gukesh Dommaraju: 2024

-In January, Gukesh finished in a four-way tie for the first place in the Tata Steel Chess Tournament 2024 with a score of 8½ in 13 rounds.
-He defeated Anish Giri in the semifinals before losing to Wei Yi in the finals of the tiebreaker.
+In January, Gukesh finished in a four-way tie for first place in the Tata Steel Chess Tournament 2024 with a score of 8½/13 rounds.
+He defeated Anish Giri in the semifinals before losing to Wei Yi in the finals of the tiebreaker, and finished second in the final standings.

 In April, Gukesh was part of the eight-player Candidates Tournament held in Toronto.
 He won five games against R Praggnanandhaa and Vidit Gujrathi playing as Black, Firouzja playing as White, and Nijat Abasov playing as both Black and White.
 With a single loss coming against Firouzja, he finished with nine points from 14 rounds to win the tournament.
 He was the youngest-ever winner of the Candidates tournament.

-In September, Gukesh took part in the Chess Olympiad in Budapest as part of the Indian team.
-He did not lose a single match and won the individual gold medal with a score of nine across ten rounds.
-His performance on board one helped India to win their first-ever team gold medal at the Olympiad.
-As a result of the win, Gukesh entered the top-five in the FIDE rankings for the first time on 1 October 2024.
+In September, Gukesh was part of the Indian team that won gold medal in the open section of the 45th Chess Olympiad.
+He successfully defended his gold medal on Board 1, this time going undefeated with the score 9/10 (+8=2-0) and a performance rating of 3056, His performance helped India win its first ever Gold medal at the Chess Olympiad.
+As a result of the win, Gukesh entered the top 5 in the FIDE rankings for the first time on 1 October 2024.

 The 2024 World Chess Championship was held in November–December 2024 between Gukesh and Ding Liren.
-Gukesh scored three wins against two wins for Ding, and nine draws in the 14 classical rounds of the tournament.
-He won the 14th and final match on 12 December 2024, and as a result, the World Chess Championship by a scoreline of 7½–6½.
+Gukesh scored three wins against two wins for Ding, and nine draws in the 14 classical rounds of the match.
+He won the 14th and final game on 12 December 2024, and as a result, the World Chess Championship by a scoreline of 7½–6½.
 The win made him the youngest undisputed World Chess Champion, breaking the record previously held by Garry Kasparov.
 FIDE commented on Gukesh's gameplay as having "near-perfect accuracy", and Ding reacted that it was his best tournament of the year, and that he had no regrets in losing the title to Gukesh.
+Gukesh’s team included grandmasters Grzegorz Gajewski, Radosław Wojtaszek, Jan-Krzysztof Duda, Jan Klimkowski, Pentala Harikrishna, and Vincent Keymer, along with his mental coach Paddy Upton.